Contribute to the Coworking Library

 Support this community project

-When Johanna and Carsten started exploring the idea of building and running a global index of all the world's coworking research, there was one thing that was non-negotiable.
+When Johanna and Carsten began exploring the idea of a global index of coworking research, one thing was non-negotiable:

-The Coworking Library must always be, now and forever, free to use for the public.
+The Coworking Library must always be free to use for the public.

-But as with all lovely things, both online and offline, sustainability is key, and so a decision would have to be made at some point about how to fund the project independently and in the long-term.
+But as with all lovely things, sustainability is key, and so a decision was made at some point about how to fund the project independently in the long-term.

 Make a Contribution

-Please contact us for more information about contributing to the Coworking Library project
+Please contact us for more information about contributing to the Coworking Library project. or small, we appreciate your support.

 Recent Contributions